-(g) Interest Receivable on Legislatively Allowed Prepayments
+(h) Interest Receivable, Interest Payable and Loan Modification Revenue, net of Legislatively Allowed Prepayments

 Section 6503 of the Agriculture Improvement Act of 2018 (the 2018 Farm Bill) amended Section 313(a) of the Rural Electrification Act of 1936 (7 U.S.C.
-940c(a)) (the REAct) to allow U.S. Department of Agriculture's Rural Utilities Service (RUS) borrowers to utilize Cushion of Credit account balances to prepay loans made or guaranteed under the REAct without prepayment premium (if any).
+940c(a)) (the REAct) to allow borrowers to use cushion of credit account balances to prepay loans guaranteed by the U.S. Department of Agriculture's Rural Utilities Service (RUS) under the REAct without such borrowers making prepayment premium payments (if otherwise required).